React API Reference

 // renders as <Icon label="Sign in" />

-value to render string without a wrapping component.
-This can be used to override custom defaultComponent
+render and component also accept null value to render string without a wrapping component.
+This can be used to override custom defaultComponent config.

 <Trans render={null}>Heading</Trans>;